Maryland Cash Home Buyers — Frequently Asked Questions

 Category 05

-Closing & Timeline
+Closing & Timeline in Maryland

 We’ve closed in as little as 7 days.
-The typical timeline is 2–3 weeks to allow for title search and paperwork.
-The limiting factor is usually title — not us.
+The typical timeline is 2–3 weeks for title search and paperwork.
+Estate and probate sales take longer by nature — we work within whatever timeline the administration requires.

 Can I choose my own closing date?